 Donna was introduced to Michael Wild and Larry Goldman, owners of the Bay Wolf Restaurant in Oakland and became part of the restaurant’s creative fabric.
 She designed their house wine labels, menu cards, and logos, which eventually led to making art installations for party and holiday decorating.
 Donna has transformed their dining rooms with hanging sculptures made of metal harvested from olive oil cans, garlands of Slinkies and calendar pages, topiary trees covered with cocktail umbrellas: all beautiful things made from unexpected materials.
 Their collaborations are ongoing.

 In 1989, Donna’s business was born when she embellished a sewing kit she was making for her daughter, Galadrielle with cloth covered buttons.
 She developed an innovative printing and cutting technique which resulted in perfectly centered images in bright, exciting colors.
-Over the next 15 years, Lilac Bow Yoke evolved into a diverse line of handmade products including fashion accessories and home goods.
+Over the next 15 years, alongside daughter, Galadrielle, Lilac Bow Yoke evolved into a diverse line of handmade products including fashion accessories and home goods.
 The pictorial buttons were joined by brass drawer pulls with pictures under clear lenses, candles covered in printed fabric, pushpins, magnets and hair ties, all decorated with artful images.
-Lilac Bow Yoke was represented at all of the major gift trade shows as well as at the Fashion Fabric Shows in the Apparel Manufacturers Market.
+With devoted assistance from daughter Galadrielle, Lilac Bow Yoke was represented at all of the major gift trade shows as well as at the Fashion Fabric Shows in the Apparel Manufacturers Market.
 Her business has been featured in several books including the definitive book about the art of the button, The Big Book of Buttons vol.1 and Victoria Magazine’s book, “The Business of Bliss.
 In 2012, Donna became fascinated by the possibilities of printing on mother of pearl, resulting in her newest line of jewelry and charms.
+Galadrielle went on to write a book Please Be With Me, A Song for my Father, published in 2014.